vinayak-patil/lms-service/docs/lms-service-prd.md

 ### 🔒 Authentication & Access Control
 - All requests will be authenticated using JWT headers
-- JWT will include claims like user_id, role, and company_id
+- JWT will include claims like user_id, role, and tenentId
 - Role-Based Access Control (RBAC) enforced at route/method level

 ## 📝 Content Creation